-Sesame Workshop and LEGO Foundation pair up to produce special COVID-19 episode
+Sesame Workshop & LEGO Foundation join for COVID-19 episode

 As families and children around the world continue to adjust to new routines and ways of living in response to the COVID-19 pandemic, Sesame Workshop and The LEGO Foundation have teamed up to create children’s content which models playful educational activities for children and caregivers to do together at home.